Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Model and Methodology

 \section{Model and Methodology}

 Consider again model \eqref{model:eq}, the high-dimensional instrumental variable model is given by

 where $\beta^0$ is the $ p$--dimensional, unknown parameter of interest.
 Some of the covariates in $X$ are possibly endogenous in the sense that they are related to the unobservables $U$, i.e., $\EE[ UX]$ does not vanish.
 Here, $Y$ is a scalar dependent variable, $ X$ is a $ p$--dimensional vector of endogenous and exogenous covariates, $Z$ is a $q$--dimensional vector of instrumental variables and exogenous covariates.
-So, the vectors $Z$ and $X$ may have elements in common if $X$ contains exogenous covariates.
-To ensure identification of the parameter $\beta^0$, we assume throughout the paper that $q\geq p$.
+So, the vectors $Z$ and $X$ may have elements in common if $X$ contains exogenous covariates.\\ To ensure identification of the parameter $\beta^0$, we assume throughout the paper that $q\geq p$.
+This condition can be met in at least three situations: (1) the case where one has low dimensional endogenous variables and high-dimensional exogenous controls and the interest is in inference on the coefficients of the low dimensional endogenous variables (examples are: [a] the case where one includes many exogenous controls to account for complex heterogeneity, or [b] the case where one includes many exogenous variables to account for nonlinearities to approximate a partial linear structure); (2) more generally, the case where a high-dimensional linear sieve approach is used to approximate nonlinear and nonparametric instrumental variables models; (3) models that have a rich information in exogenous variation, corresponding to high-dimensional instrumental variables, as for instance in \cite{AngristKrueger1991}.

 We also assume throughout the paper that the matrices $M := \EE\left(ZX^T\right)$ and $\Sigma := \EE\left(ZZ^T\right)$ are of full column rank.
 Thus, the parameter vector $\beta^0$ is identified through